 - a.
-Turn the appliance off.

-- b.
-Run the engine for approximately three minutes to allow the engine to cool.
+Turn the appliance off or unplug the electrical load. - b.
+Run the engine for approximately three minutes to allow the engine to cool. - c.

-- c.
 Turn engine off.

 6. Emergency Stopping:

 Turn the engine off if an emergency arises.
 Correct the condition before resuming work and re-starting the engine.